HYDRAkid3/soc-incident-detection-response-lab/lab-build-guide/README.md

-# 🧪 Mini SOC Lab – Complete Build Guide
+# 🧪 SOC Incident Detection & Response Lab – Complete Build Guide

 This guide is designed for anyone who wants to **build a realistic Security Operations Center (SOC) lab**, not just install tools.